-Artist: Jean Pucelle (French, active in Paris, ca. 1320–34)
+Artist: Jean Pucelle (French, active Paris, 1319–34)

 Geography: Made in Paris

-Grisaille and tempera on vellum
+Medium: Grisaille, tempera, and ink on vellum

-3 1/2 x 2 7/16 in.
-(8.9 x 6.2 cm)
+Dimensions: single folio: 3 5/8 x 2 7/16 in.
+(9.2 x 6.2 cm)

 Credit Line: The Cloisters Collection, 1954

 The 209 folios of The Hours of Jeanne d'Evreux include 25 full-page paintings with paired images from the Infancy and Passion of Christ and scenes of the life of Saint Louis.
 The figures are rendered in delicate grisaille (shades of gray) that imparts an amazingly sculptural quality, and the images are accented with rich reds and blues and touches of orange, yellow, pink, lilac, and turquoise.
 In the margins, close to 700 illustrations depict the bishops, beggars, street dancers, maidens, and musicians that peopled the streets of medieval Paris, as well as apes, rabbits, dogs, and creatures of sheer fantasy.
 All are brought to life by the keen observation, accomplished draftsmanship, and consummate imagination of the artist.